crossplane/crossplane/docs/stacks-guide-aws.md

 ```

 This will save the sample network configuration resources locally in
 `network-config.yaml`.
-Please note that AWS parameters that are used in these
+Please note that the AWS parameters that are used in these
 resources (like `cidrBlock`, `region`, etc...) are arbitrarily chosen in this
 solution and could be configured to implement other
 [configurations][eks-user-guide].